smithphil88/the_lucky_roll_cafe/README.md

 #### Comprehensive message to business owners function

 This would be an area of the site where a user can make board game recoomendations, ideas for events/theme nights etc directly to the owner.

+## User Stories

+All of user stories can be located in the liked GitHub project [here](https://github.com/users/smithphil88/projects/3).

 ## Languages